Vancouver Island Grizzlies and Orcas

 - Meals: 4 breakfasts, 1 lunch and 2 dinners.

-- Sightseeing coach tour from Victoria to Port McNeill
+- Taxi transfer from Port Hardy airport to Port McNeill

-- Taxi transfer from Alert Bay Lodge to Alert Bay Ferry Terminal (Day 3)
+- Taxi from Alert Bay Lodge to meet Grizzly Bear Tour

 - Admission ticket to U’Mista Cultural Centre